pylonide/pylon/doc/terms/actionrules.md

 Each action has a method associated with it that exists on the element that the action rule is assigned to.
-The method has the same name as the action and can be called from javascript.
-For instance, the {@link baseclass.multiselect.binding.remove remove action}:
+The method has the same name as the action and can be called from javascript:

 ```javascript
  myTree.remove();